R8407/Obsidian-extension/Sever-side/Readme.md

 #Server side scripts;

-You must modify the IP addresses, Ports and directories to suite you
+You must modify the IP addresses, Ports and the obsidian root directory to suite you